valu-digital/wp-graphql-offset-pagination/README.md

     posts(where: { offsetPagination: { size: 10, offset: 10 } }) {
         pageInfo {
             offsetPagination {
-                # Boolean whether there are more nodes in this connection.
+                # Boolean whether there is more nodes in this connection.
-                # Eg. you can increment the offset to get more nodes.
+                # Eg. you can increment offset to get more nodes.
                 # Use this to implement "fetch more" buttons etc.
                 hasMore